pfh/weitrix/README.md

 The `$col` matrix of a `Components` may be used as a design matrix. **Warning:** This may produce liberal results, because the design matrix is itself uncertain and this isn't taken into account.
 Use this with caution.

+## Big data

+weitrix can be used with DelayedArray assays.

+weitrix will attempt to perform calculations blockwise in parallel.

+weitrix tries to use DelayedArray defaults.
+Adjust with `DelayedArray::setRealizationBackend`, `DelayedArray::setAutoBlockSize`, `DelayedArray::setAutoBPPARAM`.
+If using `DelayedArray::setRealizationBackend("HDF5Array")` you may also want to set `HDF5Array::setHDF5DumpDir`.

+Set the DelayedArray realization backend to `RleMatrix` or `HDF5Array` if weitrices will be too big to fit in memory uncompressed.
+A weitrix is most conveniently stored to disk using `HDF5Array::saveHDF5SummarizedExperiment`.